webauthz/handbook/README.md

 > the method presented above only requires additional implementation in the
 > authorization server and is usable with any Webauthz-compatible resource server.

+## Domain verification

+The authorization server SHOULD require domain verification for the `client_domain`.
+The verification is currently out of scope for this specification, but it could be done automatically via an ACME DNS challenge or interactively using the `redirect` feature.

+Domain verification does not make sense for all clients.
+For example, a client application that is a mobile or desktop application may not have an associated domain at all.
+In that case, the client MUST NOT provide a `client_domain` value and the authorization server SHOULD allow the client registration without the `client_domain` value.

+However, a client application may be a web application and in this case, domain verification adds security because it prevents other clients that are not in control of that domain from masquerading as a legitimate client when asking users for permission to access their resources.

+Unfortunately, domain verification does NOT prevent malicious client applications from tricking users with similar-looking domain names.

+One way to stop
+such malicious clients is for authorization servers to require an interactive client registration process and perform a thorough identity and background check for new client applications.

+Another way to stop such malicious clients is to have two tiers of client
+registration: automatic and verified.
+Automatic client registration would be allowed, and clients would be marked as unverified.
+Unverified clients would be limited in the permissions the authorization server would grant for any access request.
+Verified clients would be eligible for additnal permissions in access requests.

+These approaches are optional for authorization servers to implement.

 # Differences from OAuth 2.0

 ## Discovery